SAN JUAN, Puerto Rico and NEW YORK — The word is pa’lante

 On a warm day at the Caribe Hilton in Puerto Rico, hundreds of young faces, charged and determined, shared a variety of innovative ideas and attended talks by tech entrepreneurs from different parts of world.
 The H3 conference, meaning Hipsters, Hustlers and Hackers, was on its second successful year bringing together designers, investors and developers to create local businesses and export globally.

 One millennial, Pedro Cruz, 21, whizzed around showing potential investors an app for virtual real estate tours called Touralo.
 Another, Maria-Laura Martinez, 25, won design awards in London for jewelry created using 3D printing techniques.
-A college group of students won free tickets to the conference because of their idea for an app that saves people time waiting at the doctor’s office.
+A group of college students won free tickets to the conference because of their idea for an app that saves people time waiting at the doctor’s office.

 Conferences like H3 aren’t the only ones supporting the momentum for the innovative startup scene on the island.
 Organizations like Piloto 151 in San Juan provide a co-working space, while Codetrotters serves as an intense academy to train software developers.